apache/systemds/docs/dml-language-reference.md

 The `write` method is used to persist `scalar` and `matrix` data to files in the local file system or HDFS.
 The syntax of `write` is shown below.
 The parameters are described in Table 13.
 Note that the set of supported parameters for `write` is NOT the same as for `read`.
-SystemML writes an MTD file for the written data.
+SystemDS writes an MTD file for the written data.

     write(identifier, "outputfile", [additional parameters])